 In shocking news, the 2012 Les Hauts de Pontet was refused its Pauillac classification and was forced to be labeled as a Vin de France.
 This ridiculous ruling came out of the yearly blind tasting that all wines sold as Pauillac submit to.
 While the wine Les Hauts de Pontet is an easy drinking, pleasant experience, and as you would expect, the wine lacks the depth of Pontet Canet, it is a fine example of a light, early drinking Pauillac.

-Serving and Decanting Chateau Pontet Canet with Wine and Food Pairings
+Serving Chateau Pontet Canet, with Wine and Food Pairings

 The same technical team, that produces the wine for Chateau Pontet Canet, headed up by Jean-Michel Comme, is also involved in managing the vineyards and making the wine for an estate located in the Haut Medoc appellation that is managed by the Cordier family, Chateau Senejac.
 As you might guess, Chateau Senejac, which is a really fine, Bordeaux value wine is biodynamically farmed.
 Jean Michel Comme also owns his own biodynamically farmed vineyard, Champ des Treilles in the Sainte Foy appellation.